October 24, 2011 in ebooks, Ebooks, Mysteries, Science, Silicon Valley, Thrillers, Web/Tech | Permalink | Comments (0) | TrackBack (0)

 I knew I didn’t want to do the same thing again.
 Whenever I thought about it, a picture of Mt.
 Fuji would pop into my brain.

-who in turn said something to her husband.
+At a New Year’s party at the beginning of the year, I mentioned to a friend that I was feeling that itch to try something new.
+She said something to a friend of hers, who in turn said something to her husband.
 And the upshot of all that?
 I’ve just started a job at a genetic sequencing company.
 What the heck is that?
 Well, it turns out that humans have 21,000 genes that are written in something like computer code.
 It cost over a billion dollars to sequence all of a human’s genes in the Human Genome Project that finished up in 2003.
 The company I’m at now does it for less than one hundred thousandth as much.
 Why does it matter?
 Sometimes when one or more of those genes run amok, cancer results.
 Anomalies in other genes can lead to a predisposition for heart disease or Alzheimer’s.
 Researchers are figuring all this out.
 In the not distant future, it will possible to take medication targeting our own specific genetic make-up (or genome).
 We’ll find out if we have a predisposition for diabetes or cancer and have the option to change our diet and exercise patterns accordingly.
 I participated in Silicon Valley’s Internet revolution.
 This was a chance to participate in the personalized medicine revolution that is definitely coming!
 Could not say no!

 It turns out to be harder to leave career #4 behind than my first three.
 On the job only for a week and I already have ideas for thrillers set in the world of DNA sequencing and research.
 Yes, I am starting another career, but without abandoning the old one.
 I am still an author.